nevin-manimala/nevin-manimala.github.io/_posts/2020-4-19-Nevin-Manimala-publishes-new-repositories-on-Github.md

 ---
 layout: post
-title: Nevin Manimala Publishes New Repositories on Github
+title: Nevin Manimala publishes new repositories on Github
 ---

 [Nevin Manimala](https://github.com/nm11g-rgb) published two new repositories on Github.
 The two new repositories are [quote-request-sample](https://github.com/nm11g-rgb/quote-request-sample) and [webclient-sample](https://github.com/nm11g-rgb/webclient-sample).
 These repositories have been published to increase user productivity.